Upgrade a database to RediSearch 2.x

-RediSearch 2.x includes some significant changes to the architecture of RediSearch that provide improved functionality.
-The main architectural change is that the indexes are stored outside of the Redis database that contains the data.
-This allows for improvements in command efficiency and improvements in replication between clusters because the index changes are managed by the participating clusters rather than being synchronized with the data.
+RediSearch 2.x includes some significant architectural changes that improve functionality.
+The main change is that RediSearch 2.x stores indexes outside of the Redis database that contains the data.
+This makes commands more efficient and improves replication between clusters because the index changes are managed by the participating clusters rather than being synchronized with the data.

 This change allows databases with RediSearch to support: